xwmario/Warez/README.md

 - [HexRaysPyTools](https://github.com/igogo-x86/HexRaysPyTools)
 - [Microsoft Research Detours Package](https://github.com/Microsoft/Detours)

-### VPN Guides & Tutorials
-- [/r/VPN wiki](https://www.reddit.com/r/VPN/wiki/index) - Helpful Wiki resource written by the community from /r/VPN.
-- [Choosing the best VPN (for you) - /r/VPN](https://www.reddit.com/r/VPN/comments/4iho8e/that_one_privacy_guys_guide_to_choosing_the_best/?st=iu9u47u7&sh=459a76f2) - That One Privacy Guy's - Guide to Choosing the Best VPN (for you)
-- [Choosing the VPN that's right for you](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you) - Helpful guide from EFF.org.
-- [That One Privacy Site](https://thatoneprivacysite.net/vpn-section/) - VPN section of "That One Privacy Site" with VPN comparisons.
-- [VPN over SSH](https://wiki.archlinux.org/index.php/VPN_over_SSH) - ArchWiki page which explains how to achieve a poor man's VPN via SSH tunneling.
-- [Which VPN Services Keep You Anonymous in 2019?](https://torrentfreak.com/which-vpn-services-keep-you-anonymous-in-2019/) - TorrentFreak article by Ernesto about which VPN you _could_ use.

 ### VPN Subscription Services (no-logs)
 - [ExpressVPN](https://www.expressvpn.com/vpnmentor1) - VPN with 256-bit encryption, 94 countries, and no logs.
 Also rated as one of the fastest VPNs out there.
 - [NordVPN](https://nordvpn.com/) - Protect your privacy online and access media content with no regional restrictions, and audit can be found [here](https://github.com/CHEF-KOCH/NSABlocklist/blob/5371276f7411ab64530f421ed88d21dda28b0dbc/Documents/VPN/profile-nordvpn2.pdf)